lbl-srg/obc/specification/source/cxf.rst

 be referenced by the parent instance’s CXF representation, followed by a period character (``.``) and then the child instance’s name.
-When such a child instance is present in a CDL sequence, the CXF representation of the parent instance shall contain a ``hasInstance`` property to the child instance.
+When such a child instance is present in a CDL logic, the CXF representation of the parent instance shall contain a ``hasInstance`` property to the child instance.